-- 1. to be bound by all of the Rules of the Fund. - 2. to be a Trustee of the Fund or director of the Corporate Trustee unless there is a Replacement Trustee for the Member who has been validly appointed under the Superannuation Laws. - 3. to provide information to the Trustee where required including Tax File Number, medical information (where appropriate), and consent for the Trustee to hold that information despite anything to the contrary in the privacy legislation. - 4. to have read and understood the Fund's Product Disclosure Statement.
+- 1. to be bound by all of the Rules of the Fund. - to be a Trustee of the Fund or director of the Corporate Trustee unless there is a Replacement Trustee for the Member who has been validly appointed under the Superannuation Laws. - 3. to provide information to the Trustee where required including medical information, Tax File Number and consent for the Trustee to hold that information despite anything to the contrary in the privacy legislation. - 4. to have read and understood the Fund's Product Disclosure Statement.

-Except for any conditions that may be imposed by the Trustee of the Fund, there are generally no general limitations on who can be a Member of the Fund.
-This means that a person may become a Member of the Fund at any age or where they do not have a Member Superannuation Interest balance, so long as the Fund remains a complying Fund.
+In this Fund, except for any conditions imposed by the Trustee of the Fund, there are no general limitations on who can be a Member of the Fund.
+This means that a person may become a Member of the Fund at any age or where they do not have a Member Superannuation Interest balance.